silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 ## Executive summary

 Enterprises striving to scale AI often encounter roadblocks that increase costs, slow innovation, and limit impact.
-The AMD SiloGen AI stack is purpose-built to overcome these challenges and unlock the full potential of AI across the enterprise.
+AMD Enterprise AI stack is purpose-built to overcome these challenges and unlock the full potential of AI across the enterprise.

 **Optimized GPU utilization & lower operational costs**<br>
-SiloGen ensures high GPU efficiency through intelligent workload placement and dynamic resource sharing.
+AMD Enterprise AI Suite ensures high GPU efficiency through intelligent workload placement and dynamic resource sharing.
 This eliminates waste, reduces costs, and guarantees fair access to compute power—empowering teams to innovate without delay.

 **Unified AI infrastructure**<br>
 Our platform consolidates fragmented environments into a cohesive AI ecosystem.
-With standardized governance, tools, and processes, SiloGen simplifies operations and enables seamless collaboration across teams and business units.
+With standardized governance, tools, and processes, AMD Enterprise AI Suite simplifies operations and enables seamless collaboration across teams and business units.

 **Accelerated AI delivery**<br>
-SiloGen streamlines the setup of AI resources and automates dependency management.
+AMD Enterprise AI Suite streamlines the setup of AI resources and automates dependency management.
 By enabling reuse of AI assets and prebuilt templates, teams can move faster from experimentation to production—shortening time-to-value.

 **AI-Native workload orchestration**<br>
-Unlike traditional schedulers, SiloGen is optimized for AI.
+Unlike traditional schedulers, AMD Enterprise AI Suite is optimized for AI.
 It intelligently prioritizes jobs, dynamically allocates resources, and ensures consistent performance, maximizing the utilization of compute infrastructure.

-With SiloGen, enterprises reduce complexity, accelerate AI deployment, and maximize ROI—turning AI from a cost center into a strategic advantage.
+With AMD Enterprise AI Suite, enterprises reduce complexity, accelerate AI deployment, and maximize ROI—turning AI from a cost center into a strategic advantage.

 ---

 ## Introduction

-The SiloGen Enterprise AI platform is designed to accelerate the development and integration of AI services into business operations.
-SiloGen AI platform enables Enterprises to become AI ready starting from “bare-metal” till offering state of the art technologies and reference solutions for the adoption of AI to business operations.
+AMD Enterprise AI Suite is designed to accelerate the development and integration of AI services into business operations.
+The platform enables enterprises to become AI ready starting from “bare-metal” till offering state of the art technologies and reference solutions for the adoption of AI to business operations.
 Positioned between AI practitioners and the underlying hardware, the Enterprise AI platform provides interfaces and APIs, comprehensive tutorials, and reference solutions that accelerate AI adoption and bring efficiency in infrastructure management across multiple user groups and organizations.
 This abstraction eliminates the complexities associated with provisioning hardware, developing and maintaining software, and sharing compute resources, enabling users to focus on delivering AI solutions rather than managing infrastructure and re-inventing best practices.

 ```mermaid
 graph TD